Rules of the Game Tūkstantis

 The bet is increased, and players compete until 2 players in a row say they pass and shout “Pass!”.
 Moreover, once a player passes, they do not participate in the further rounds of this game.
 Then the dealer reveals all 3 cards placed on the table at the beginning of the game and gives them to the winner.

-In the betting stage, the number of points the player aims to collect by the end of the game is determined.
-It is worth remembering that the maximum number of points that can be collected is 120, so it might seem that the bet can only go up to 120.
-However, the game Thousand has special “tips” that make playing much more interesting.
+In the betting phase, the number of points desired to be collected at the end of the game is determined.
+In this case, it is worth remembering that the maximum possible is 120 points, so it would seem that you can only bet up to 120, but the game Tūkstantis has special “tips” that make playing much more interesting.

 It is important to have not only the highest value cards (ace and ten) but also card “pairs” – a king and queen of the same suit.